 Unequal rights in marriage and divorce can have negative effects on women's intra-household bargaining power and jeopardize their financial security.
 Further, legal restrictions can limit married women's mobility and decision making.
-In four economies-Equatorial Guinea, Gabon, Mali, and Mauritania-women are still required by law to obey their husbands.
-In 10 economies, women legally cannot be the head of household.
-Fifteen economies require women to undergo a waiting period before remarriage, which is not required for men.
-Three economies, moreover, prohibit women from obtaining a divorce in the same way as men (see Figure 7).
+In three economies-Equatorial Guinea, Mali, and Mauritania-women are still required by law to obey their husbands.
+In 9 economies, women legally cannot be the head of household.
+Sixteen economies require women to undergo a waiting period before remarriage, which is not required for men.
+Four economies, moreover, prohibit women from obtaining a divorce in the same way as men (see Figure 7).

 Gender equality in this sphere also includes protections from domestic violence.
-Ten economies in Western and Central Africa do not have legislation addressing domestic violence: Cameroon, the Republic of Congo, Côte d'Ivoire, Equatorial Guinea, Gabon, Guinea, Mali, Mauritania, Niger, and Togo.
-Recent reforms in this area include Guinea, which in 2019 adopted a new Civil Code allowing women to be head of household and obtain a divorce in the same way as men, and Burkina Faso, which in 2018 enacted a new Penal Code that established for the first time protections for women from domestic violence.
+Nine economies in Western and Central Africa do not have legislation addressing domestic violence: Cameroon, the Republic of Congo, Côte d'Ivoire, Equatorial Guinea, Guinea, Mali, Mauritania, Niger, and Togo.
+Recent reforms in this area include Gabon, which in 2021 amended it's Civil Code establishing the right for a woman to be head of household and to not have to obey her husband.
+In 2021 Gabon also passed the Loi portant élimination des violences faites aux femmes, protecting women from domestic violence including physical, sexual, psychological, and economic forms of abuse.